Beagles are known for being great family pets, full of character, and providing endless amounts of funny stories to tell around the dinner table.

 Beagles have a very distinctive bay, which makes it super easy for hunters to follow the sound of their baying as they lose sight of the hounds through the woods during hunts.

-As the intensity of the baying increases, it draws the attention of the rest of the pack and hunters towards the prey that is being cornered.
+As the intensity of the baying increases, it draws the attention of the rest of the pack and hunters toward the prey that is being cornered.

 3. Beagle’s Ears Help Their Noses